 And more.
 When you implement this code on your webpage, you not only increase the likelihood of boosting rankings (studies have shown Google and other search engines give higher rankings to pages / websites with schema on them), but you also increase the chances of your content being returned as an enhanced search result called rich snippets.
 Rich snippets come in a lot of different forms, for instance:

-There's organization rich snippets (taken from Google My Business data)...
+There are organization rich snippets (taken from Google My Business data)...

 Medical condition rich snippets giving more information about ailments...